Driving in Merri-bek

 Going car-free or 'car-lite' means that you either do not have a car at all, or that you only use your car sometimes.
 This is a great idea because:

-- owning a car is expensive, with the RACV estimating that Victorian's spend between $115 - $510 per week on their cars
+• owning a car is expensive.
+The RACV estimates that Victorians spend between $115 - $510 per week on their cars

-The Moreland Integrated Transport Strategy (PDF 25Mb) outlines how we will work with the community to make it easier to get around without a car.
+The Merri-bek Integrated Transport Strategy (PDF 25Mb) outlines how we will work with the community to make it easier to get around without a car.

 Can I still use a car occasionally?